gmullerb/code-common-tasks/README.md

 ```

 > [1] Waited around 5 days for publish's approval of the plugin without answer (new policies and more delays).
+> [1] Due to new Gradle Plugin Repository policies, delays of several days, without answer, for approval of the plugin publication can happen.
 > For an actual use example, see [basecode - settings.gradle](https://github.com/gmullerb/basecode/blob/master/settings.gradle).

 #### Using only applying plugins